 The public domain is to be upgraded on all three street frontages, Henrietta Street, Birrell Street and Langlee Avenue as detailed in Condition 37 for the development site in accordance with the current Waverley Council Development Control Plan (DCP) and Public Domain Technical Manual (PDTM) at the time of engineering plan approval.
-A public domain plan for the following works shall be submitted to, and approved by the Executive Manager, Creating Waverley prior to the issue of the Construction Certificate.
+A public domain plan for the following works shall be submitted to the Executive Manager, Creating Waverley prior to any construction certificate, and approved by the Executive Manager, Creating Waverley prior to the issue of the Construction Certificate for above ground building works.